 2018 Innovate Durham Cohort

-The City of Durham and Durham County are partnering with seven companies for the second year of Innovate Durham.
+The City of Durham and Durham County partnered with six companies for the second year of Innovate Durham.
 The program gives startups and entrepreneurs a way to test their products or services using City data and infrastructure.
 The program received 39 applications from companies interested in participating.
-A review committee of City & County staff narrowed the field down first to eleven finalists, who went through a second round of evaluation, then to the seven participants.
-Each company brings a unique and innovative solution to the program.
+A review committee of City & County staff narrowed the field down first to eleven finalists, who went through a second round of evaluation, then to the six participants.
+Each company brought a unique and innovative solution to the program.

 Brief descriptions from the companies about their technological solutions along with the assigned test-case departments are as follows: